A Ceylon Press Tiny Guide

 9

-The rarified world of shrew scientists became jubilantly animated in 2007 when an entirely new endemic species of Sri Lankan shrew was agreed upon: the Sinharaja White-Toothed Shrew (Crocidura hikmiya), so taking the agreed number of endemic shrews up to six.
-The result of extensive research by Suyama Meegaskumbura, Madhava Meegaskumbura, Rohan Pethiyagoda, Kelum Manamendra-Arachchi and Christopher J. Schneider, the scientists determined that what had been masquerading in Sinharaja as the Ceylon Long-tailed Shrew (Crocidura Miya) was actually a quite different shrew species, and one that had, till then, not been properly recognised or identified.
+In 2007, after extensive research it was discovered that what had been masquerading in Sinharaja as the Ceylon Long-Tailed Shrew was actually a quite different shrew species, and one that had, till then, not been properly recognised or identified.
 A closer study of its bone structure, taken with the simple observation that it had a shorter tail, resulted in the formal recognition of this new endemic species.
-Sadly however, it is so restricted in distribution as to be almost entirely invisible – and has been found in only two areas of the edge of the Sinharaja Forest.
+However, the resulting Sinharaja White-Toothed Shrew is so restricted in distribution as to be almost entirely invisible – and has been found in only two areas of the edge of the Sinharaja Forest.